Table of Contents

 validation

-Connect to Mega localization service After adding the tool, you need to select the localization service to be verified in the corresponding tool.
+After adding the tool, select the required localization service to validate in the corresponding tool.

 validation

-Prepare block data (optional)
+Prepare Block data (optional)

 Prepare annotation data (optional)